CouchTomato87/InternationalizedPieces/Shogi/Readme.md

 ![Dragons](https://github.com/CouchTomato87/InternationalizedPieces/blob/master/pngs/Dragons.png?raw=true)

-* Design is a slightly simplified version of Hidetchi’s original dragon, an eastern dragon.
+* Design is a slightly modified version of Hidetchi’s original dragon, an eastern dragon.
 * *Design considerations*: Any kind of snake-like dragon can act as a “dragon king.”

 ### Bishop